- Randomized Complete Block Design

 In this design type the system will just take the entry list and assign one plot for each entry in the order established in the list by default.

-- First position where the first check will be inserted (default is plot #1).
+- Starting position: where the first check will be inserted (default is plot #1).

-- Specify the number of test entries between check insertion points
+- Spacing: the number of test entries between check insertion points

 - Insert each check in turn: will add one check, per insertion point.